Here is the most recent coverage:

 The house at 10 N. Fourth St., once home to J.W.
 “Blind” Boone, a musician who lived from 1864-1927, is being renovated with a tribute garden and museum planned for the site.
+The home was placed on the National Register of Historic Places in 2003.

-A new website went up in July 2010 to publicize the efforts, educate people and to provide a place where people can learn and make contributions.
+A website went up in July 2010 to publicize the efforts, educate people and to provide a place where people can learn and make contributions.

 The home of John William “Blind” Boone at 10 N. Fourth Street is a perfect example of history that could have been lost, but for the efforts of dedicated volunteers and public funding.